Yuleba railway station

 Yuleba railway station is located on the Western line in Queensland, Australia.
 It serves the town of Yuleba.
 The original station had one platform, opening in 1879.

+History

-The Original Station was replaced by the Present structure in 2008 and has subsequently found a new home with the DownsSteam Tourist Railway & Museum.
+The original station was replaced by the present structure in 2008 and has subsequently found a new home with the DownsSteam Tourist Railway & Museum.

+Services

 Yuleba is served by Queensland Rail Travel's twice weekly Westlander service travelling between Brisbane and Charleville.